The main distinguishing feature of MAM and MRF technologies is a different polishing substance-instrument:

 MRF technology does not use any ecologically harmful substances either.
 Recycle of used MRFluid (around 400 kg per year) does not constitute a complicated problem.

-Conclusion on item 10: MAM technology is ecologically harmless.
+Conclusion on section 10: MAM technology is ecologically harmless.
 Its application instead of ecologically harmful chemical-mechanical polishing processes with contribute to the preservation of environment.

 This table illustrates the main costs of the polishing technology (2008).

-Conclusion on item 11: MAM technology is many times more economical than MRF technology.
+Conclusion on section 11: MAM technology is many times more economical than MRF technology.